-Our Short Break Service Statement is published on the council's local offer website and can be found by following the link:
+Our Short Break Service Statement is published on the council's local offer website and can be found by following the link: Short break services - SEND Local Offer

 The statement will be reviewed and updated annually.
 The review will continue to reflect the views and choices of disabled children, young people and families.